WenjiangDeng/XAEM/README.md

 - C++11 compliant compiler (g++ >= 4.7)
 - XAEM is currently tested in Linux OS environment
 #### Reference transcriptome:
 XAEM requires a fasta file of transcript sequences as reference.
 XAEM supports all kinds of reference and annotation for any species.
-In our paper XAEM uses the UCSC hg19 reference.
+In our paper XAEM we use the UCSC hg19 reference.
 You can download the reference of transcripts here: [transcripts.fa.gz](https://github.com/WenjiangDeng/XAEM/releases/download/v0.1.1/transcripts.fa.gz)

 #### X matrix (design matrix) :
 X matrix is an essential object for bias correction and isoform quantification (see our paper for more details).
 For users working on human the X matrix can be downloaded here: [X_matrix.RData](https://github.com/WenjiangDeng/XAEM/releases/download/v0.1.1/X_matrix.RData).
 For other species the X matrix will be added soon.